paylayio/paylayio.github.io/identityserver/docker.md

 seed dashboard https://localhost:28889
 ~~~

-A secret will be generated for the client and shown to you.
-The secret is only shown once and cannot be retrieved later on.
+A **client secret** will be generated for the client and shown to you.
+You will need to use it later in the [Dashboard Docker Guide](dashboard/docker.md).
+The client secret is only shown once and cannot be retrieved later on.
 Please keep a copy of the secret for now.

 ### Run
 Now you are ready to run the IdentityServer.